Transporting carrots in a truck. Transporting carrots in a truck.

 Modeling the Future of Food in Your Neighborhood

 Many cities have initiatives to combat nutrition inequality.
 However, these programs are often separate and distinct even in the same city.
-With a FFAR grant of $936,418, Dr. Friedman and Case Western Reserve University researchers are developing decision-making tools to maximize the equitable impact of food systems efforts in Cleveland, Ohio.
+With a FFAR grant of $936,418, Dr. Freedman and Case Western Reserve University researchers are developing decision-making tools to maximize the equitable impact of food systems efforts in Cleveland, Ohio.
 The team is exploring the interdependent relationships of existing initiatives within the food system.

 Dr. Steven Gray